-A business enterprise compromise (BEC) combines phishing with wire transfer fraud.
+Wire fraud combines phishing with fake wire transfers.
 When real estate transactions are involved, the financial consequences can be devastating for clients and companies.
-BEC scammers start by researching company executives and staff.
-They gather information on reporting lines as well as exact names and job titles so that specific staff members can be targeted.
-The usual targets are senior staff in finance or accounting departments or a trusted service provider.
+Wire fraud scammers start by researching company executives and staff.
+They gather information on reporting lines as well as exact names and job titles so that specific staff members can be targeted.21